Lindt Cafe siege: Perpetrator

 Iranian-born Monis was identified as the hostage-taker and named early on the morning of 16 December.

 In September 2009, Monis was convicted for criminal use of the postal service to "menace, harass or cause offence", for a campaign protesting the presence of Australian troops in Afghanistan, by writing letters to the families of soldiers killed there, in which he called the soldiers murderers.
 On 12 December 2014 (three days before the siege), Monis lost his appeal against his conviction and was sentenced to 300 hours of community service.
 Monis had been charged with accessory to murder relating to the death of his former wife who was found stabbed eighteen times, and set alight, on 21 April 2013 at a unit block in Werrington.
 However, on 12 December 2013, Magistrate William Pierce said "It is a weak case" and granted Monis bail.
-In November 2016, Amirah Droudis was found guilty, in a judge-only trial, of the murder of Monis's ex-wife and sentenced to 44 years' jail.
+In November 2016, Amirah Droudis was found guilty, in a judge-only trial, of the murder of Monis' ex-wife and sentenced to 44 years' jail.

 Monis also had numerous charges of sexual assault, aggravated indecent assault, and common assault.
 On 14 April 2014, Monis was charged with three sexual assault offences against a woman and remanded in custody.
 He was granted bail on 26 May, six days after the Bail Act in New South Wales was rewritten based on recommendations by the New South Wales Law Reform Commission.
 On 10 October, he was charged with another 40 sexual assault offences against six more women, and his bail was continued.

 Jeremy Gormly SC, counsel assisting the inquest, summarised Monis as "a complex, disturbed individual desperate for recognition and status but completely lacking the skills or achievements to bring that dream to life".
 Gormly summarised that "Monis could be plausible, courteous and controlled, but he was also almost entirely consumed in his own self-importance. ...
 By 2014, he owned no property, was in debt, and had developed no employment skills.
 His attempts to develop a personal, religious following ... had failed. ...
 He was facing future serious criminal charges... he had made no public impact of note on the Australian political scene".
 Monis may have felt that he had "little left to live for".

 No weapons were found when police raided his home in 2013.
 From 1997 to 2000, Monis held a security guard licence, which would have let him carry a pistol between March and June 1997.
 The weapon that Monis used, a sawn-off French-made Manufrance La Salle pump-action shotgun, was more than 50 years old.
 Police believe the weapon was imported in the 1950s, when no registration was required.
 Monis had 23 shotgun cartridges of different brands on him, between 15 and 20 years old.